fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.SiteRecovery/v3.3.0/Start-AzureRmSiteRecoveryApplyRecoveryPoint.md

 # Start-AzureRmSiteRecoveryApplyRecoveryPoint

 ## SYNOPSIS
-Changes a recovery point for a failed over protected item before commiting the failover operation.
+Changes a recovery point for a failed over protected item before committing the failover operation.

 ## SYNTAX